So1aire-of-astora/ml4finance2_project/README.md

 # ml4finance_project
-Repository for the Course Project of MATH 629 FA24
+This is the repo for the course project of MATH629(ML for Finance II).
++ Group members:
+	- Paul Zhang
+	- Shangze Wu
+	- Kaiwen Dong